pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-18-meet-the-parents.md

 `From: Calpe, Spain`<br/>
 `To: Alicante, Spain`

 The wind was going to be excellent in the morning.
 We set the alarm at 6:15.
 By 7:15, we managed to roll out of our cabin.
 The wind was coming from over land, so the waves were small.
-Tiny waves and good wind on the beam, the kind of sailing I --- and probably every sailor with me --- like best.
+Tiny waves and good wind on the {{% explain "beam" "the side of the boat" %}}, the kind of sailing I --- and probably every sailor with me --- like best.

 We left the rainy, stormy weather behind us...